 To dispense with the obvious criticism – these guys are a wreck in concert.
 They play so loudly their vocal mics get caught up in an awful, unstoppable feedback loop with their amplifiers.
 They put so much energy into jumping around and dancing in a frenzy that they unwittingly unplug their instruments and topple the various parts of their drum kit.
 Repeatedly.
 When drummer Will Doyle hit his crash cymbal so loud that half of his drums disappeared off the riser, all he could do was laugh until his road manager set them back up.

 But that’s okay.
 This band isn’t about that brand of rock that’s precisely performed but deficient in personality.
 Palma Violets is anti-humdrum, it’s about embracing the energy of their songs and tossing it back and forth with the crowd.
 Dualing vocalists Sam Fryer (guitar) and Chili Jesson (bass) play off of one another as much as they do with the front row, sharing the microphones with the fans, encouraging participation in a vocal and physical sense.
 “Is it Wednesday?” asked Jesson.
 “Is it Thursday?
-Who cars.
+Who cares.
 It’s the new Friday.”
 And the crowd pogoed along, mouthing words to just about every song – even the ones they didn’t know.
 It was a free-for-all, a release, a celebration.
 This is a feeling that would be absent in a more formal setting, with less instrument breakage and more performance precision.
 And this is why, sloppy or not, this was the environment to see Palma Violets.